The ANITA Anomalous Events and Axion Quark Nuggets: Introduction

-In the present work we put forward a proposal that the AAEs could be a direct consequence of the AQN model \cite{Zhitnitsky:2002qa}.
-The model was originally invented to explain the observed similarity between the DM and the visible densities in the Universe, see Sec. \ref{AQN} with more details on the model.
-The important feature of our proposal is that the AQN model involves no fine-tuning of parameters because this model is not devised to match the observation of AAEs, but rather its properties are well studied and constrained by numerous unrelated phenomena in the previous studies.
-Our presentation is organized as follows.
+It should be contrasted with many recent proposals when specific fundamental BSM fields and interactions were specifically introduced to match the observations.
 In subsection \ref{basics} we overview the basics of the AQN model, while in subsections \ref{earth} and \ref{upward} we overview the features of the AQN model which will be relevant for the present work.
-We formulate our proposal on identification of AAE with AQN upward-going events in Sec. \ref{proposal}, while in Sec. \ref{sec:Expected number of events} we estimate the corresponding event rate and in Sec \ref{sec:Radio signals induced by AQN} we carry out explicit computations of the spectral properties of the radio pulse and estimate the intensity, which support our interpretation of the AAEs as Earth-emergent AQN events.
+We formulate our proposal on identification of AAE with AQN upward-going events in Sec. \ref{proposal}, while in Sec. \ref{sec:Expected number of events} we estimate the corresponding event rate and in Sec. \ref{sec:Radio signals induced by AQN} we carry out explicit computations of the spectral properties of the radio pulse and estimate the intensity, which support our interpretation of the AAEs as Earth-emergent AQN events.
 We conclude with Sec. \ref{conclusion} where we explicitly formulate some dramatic differences between AQN events and conventional CR events.
-We also suggest possible tests which may support or refute our proposal.
+We also suggest possible tests which may support or refute our proposal. }

+The ANITA collaboration has observed \cite{Gorham:2016zah,Gorham:2018ydl,Gorham:2020zne} two anomalous events that appear to be energetic cosmic showers emerging from the Earth with large exit angles.
+We advocate a possible explanation for these ANITA anomalous events (AAEs) in the so-called axion quark nugget (AQN) model \cite{Zhitnitsky:2002qa}.
+This model was invented long ago with no relation to the ANITA observations.
+Instead, it was dedicated to explaining the observed similarity between the dark matter (DM) and the visible densities in the Universe, i.e. $\Omega_{\rm DM}\sim \Omega_{\rm visible}$, without fine tuning.
+Nevertheless, we will show that an upward-going AQN event can reproduce consistent signal properties of the AAEs, including the event rate, the pulse duration, and the electric field strength.